 In all cases Landlords are advised to obtain their own independent advice in relation to possible exemptions and must ensure that all exemptions are registered via the central government PRS Exemptions Register.

 Enforcement and Penalties.
 Local Weights and Measures Authorities (LWMAs) will enforce the provisions set out in the MEES regulations as well as Trading Standards who will also undertake enforcement activity.
 The enforcement teams can impose hefty penalties for Landlords that do not improve their properties.
 Penalties range from a minimum penalty of £5,000 to a maximum of £50,000 within the first three months of a penalty notice being served.
 After three months, the penalty will rise to a minimum penalty of £10,000 to a maximum of £150,000.

-There is potential for strong supersession arguments come lease end, due to wholesale replacements of mechanical and electrical equipment, for example, being required due to a poor energy ratings.
+There is potential for strong supersession arguments come Lease end, due to wholesale replacements of M&E equipment, for example, being required due to poor energy ratings.

-The PRS Exemptions Register is open therefore Landlords who wish to apply for an exemption must begin to prepare the evidence required to carry out the self-certification.
-Professional advise should be sought as to whether relevant exemptions or exclusions apply.
+The PRS Exemptions Register is open therefore, Landlords who wish to apply for an exemption must begin to prepare their evidence required to carry out the self-certification.
+Professional advice should be sought as to whether relevant exemptions or exclusions apply.

 Where a property does not meet the requirements on the PRS exemption registers Landlords should seek professional advice on how best to budget for improvement works and how such improvement will impact on any current Tenancies.